MarkusHackspacher/pyLottoverwaltung/README.md

 ToDo:
 -----

-change and remove data sets.
-compare the own numbers with the draw numbers. make the code easier to read.
+change and remove data sets. compare the own numbers with the draw numbers. make the code easier to read.

 install:
 --------

-The program requires Python 2.7 www.python.org/download/
+The program requires Python 2.7 or 3 www.python.org/download/
-and Qt4 for Python 2.7 www.riverbankcomputing.com/software/pyqt/download
+and Qt4 for Python www.riverbankcomputing.com/software/pyqt/download
-also the lxml package http://lxml.de/installation.html

 Start with:
 ```python pylotto.pyw```